DevCassie/Opensource-Discord-Bot-Setup/README.md

 * [How do I get started?](#getting-started)

 ## What does this project do?
 This project is a simple setup for Discord Bot creation.
 This project is a very simple starting point for creating your own Discord Bot.
-It has a command handler built-in, so you don't have to worry about that anymore.
+It has a command & event handler built-in, so you don't have to worry about that anymore.

 This is a project for the people who are getting stuck or are tired of writing a bot setup over and over again.